 What will Summer 2022 look like?

 We are dedicated to creating a safe place where campers and staff remain healthy while enjoying the magic of Tockwogh.
-We are taking necessary steps to ensure a safe experience for everyone including daily health screenings, reduced capacity, cabins becoming cohorts and traveling to and from meals and activities together, masks when required, and more.
+We are taking necessary steps to ensure a safe experience for everyone!
+Our summer 2021 plans included daily health screenings, reduced capacity, cabins becoming cohorts and traveling to and from meals and activities together, masks when required, and more.
 We are not sure exactly what summer 2022 will look like but are confident it will be a fun and safe environment for our campers!

 We will continue to follow CDC and Maryland State and County Health Department updates and will adjust our safety protocols as our understanding of COVID and its prevention evolves.
 One thing is clear – kids need camp more than ever and we can’t wait to see everyone in 2022!

 We have reduced capacity to 80% in all villages and programs to allow each camper and staff ample space.
 Each cabin cohort will move together to meals and activities.
 2-3 cabins will pair up to become an “Ohana” and participate in the top Tockwogh activities each week they are at camp.